rolandougalde/slate/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-User      | test    | If set to true, the result will also include cats.
+User      | test    | If set to true.
-Password  | test    | If set to false, the result will include kittens that have already been adopted.
+Password  | test    | If set to true.

 <aside class="success">
-Remember — check all the website menus.
+Remember — check all the website menus links, images and pages.
 </aside>

 ## WordPress Site deploy